 Image Review

 After a picture is taken, the image review appears almost instantly on the EVF or LCD.
 A review after every image is distracting and impedes the next shot.
 Ideally, image review should behave like a DSLR: image review on LCD while the EVF is on a separate video feed for composing.
-Such is not possible on the R7 (or other R series) so I disabled automatic image review in the MENU (icon_tab-shooting TAB, menu 8).
-When I wish to review images, I simply press the playback_icon playback button.
+Such is not possible on the R7 (or other R series) so I disabled automatic image review in the MENU ( TAB, menu 8).
+When I wish to review images, I simply press the playback button.

-Q-Screen icon Quick Control Screen
+Quick Control Screen

 Touch and Drag AF